donkirkby/live-py-plugin/docs/starting_sublime_text.md

     FAILED (failures=1)
     $

-I want to see what's happening as I make the unit test pass, start live unit tests with these steps:
+I want to see what's happening as I make the unit test pass, so I start live unit tests with these steps:

 1. From the Preferences menu, choose Package Settings: Live Coding.
 That opens two panes.
 The one on the left is default settings for the package, and the